Spamarama: Festival's heyday

-When Arnesberger left Austin, the contract with Hormel went with him.
-He attempted to hold Spamarama festivals in Colorado and Dallas, but these met with little success.
+When Arnesberger and Kincl left Austin for Boulder Colorado, the contract with Hormel went with them.
+Arnsberger attempted to hold Spamarama festivals in Colorado and Dallas, but these met with little success.
 Upon returning to Austin in 2005, the festival continued, but by 2007 it was shrinking.
 Healthy eating was becoming popular and the recession was approaching.
 Until the 2019 revival, the final festival was held in 2007 at Waterloo Park.
-The Austin Chronicle reported: “Record-breaking cold couldn’t stop the athletes from impressing the crowds with their canned-meat cramming skills.”
+The Austin Chronicle reported: "Record-breaking cold couldn’t stop the athletes from impressing the crowds with their canned-meat cramming skills."

 The Smithsonian documented the 2007 Spamarama in film.

 Revival 2019

 After a 12-year hiatus Spamarama returned to Austin July 6, 2019.
 Founder David Arnsberger teamed up with Josh Bumb, co-owner of the south Austin Moontower Saloon to revive the unique festival.